smu160/smu160.github.io/content/posts/recv.md

 date = 2021-02-10T15:48:35-05:00
 draft = false
-summary = "Intro to the `recv` system call, and a common mistake beginners make when employing `recv`." author = "Saveliy Yusufov" math = "katex" disableShare = false
+summary = "Intro to the `recv` system call, and a common mistake beginners make when employing `recv`." description = "Learn about the recv() system call in C, why it may return less data than requested, and how to properly handle partial reads in socket programming." author = "Saveliy Yusufov" math = "katex" disableShare = false